 At Veritas, we believe that supplier diversity is a distinct business advantage that supports economic growth in the communities we serve, and reflects another way we offer value to our customers.
 As part of our Supplier Diversity program, we actively track our supply base and monitor progress towards our company spending goals.
 We also participate in various activities of outreach, engagement and instruction with our current and prospective suppliers, including through supplier mailings, mentoring, attendance at national and regional conferences, and awareness campaigns.
 For more on this program, please refer to our website.

-In Veritas, we have set up a process to ensure all new products scheduled to launch will meet Energy Star requirements.
+As an ENERGY STAR partner, one of Veritas´ product energy efficiency goals is to qualify its new enterprise server and storage products to the ENERGY STAR program criteria.
+We have set up a process to ensure all new products scheduled to launch will meet Energy Star requirements.

 Why does ENERGY STAR® certification matter?